Passeriformes / Tichodromidae / Tichodroma

 Description

-A small passerine measuring 15.5–17 centimeters in length and weighing 17–19 grams.
-The plumage is primarily blue-grey, with darker flight and tail feathers.
-The most striking feature is the crimson wings with white spots, which are largely hidden when folded but cover most of the covert feathers and basal half of the primaries and secondaries when displayed.
-The tail is short, black with a narrow white fringe.
-In summer, males have a black throat grading into grey, while females have either a white throat or small dark throat patch.
-Both sexes show a white throat in autumn and winter.
+Length 15.5–17 cm (6.1–6.7 in); weight 17–19 g (0.60–0.67 oz).
+Plumage is primarily blue-grey with darker flight and tail feathers.
+Most striking feature is crimson wings with white spots, largely hidden when folded, covering most covert feathers and the basal half of primaries and secondaries.
+Tail is short, black with a narrow white fringe.
+In summer, males have a black throat; females have a white throat or small dark patch.
+In autumn and winter, both sexes have a white throat.
 Juveniles resemble winter plumage.
-The Asian subspecies T. m. nepalensis is slightly darker than the nominate race.
+Subspecies T. m. nepalensis is slightly darker than the nominate race.

 Identification